What Is A Florida Unlawful Detainer?

-Florida Law recognizes that Unlawful Detainers, Florida Evictions, and Florida Ejectments to be established causes of actions to remove someone from a Florida property.
-If you have an ex-girlfriend, ex-boyfriend, ex-domestic partner, grown child, or guest that is living with you in your property and they don’t have an ownership interest in the property, do not pay rent, and refuses to leave, a Florida Unlawful Detainer is the recommended cause of action.
-If you are a homeowner in the State of Florida that currently would like to remove a girlfriend, boyfriend or family member, contact your Unlawful Detainer Attorneys 954 Eviction Attorneys, PLLC today at 954.323.2529.
-We have offices in Coral Springs FL (Broward) and Lantana (Palm Beach County) to better assist you.
+Florida recognizes that Unlawful Detainers, Evictions, and Ejectments to be causes of actions to remove someone from a property.
+If you have an ex-girlfriend, ex-boyfriend, ex-domestic partner, grown child, or guest that is living in your property and they do not have an ownership interest, do not pay rent, and refuse to leave, an Unlawful Detainer is the recommended action.
+If you are a Homeowner that currently would like to remove a girlfriend, boyfriend or family member, contact your Unlawful Detainer Attorneys at 954.323.2529.
+We have offices in Broward and Lantana to better assist you.